upmcplanetracker/Run-Tautulli-as-Podman-System-Quadlet/README.md

 Tautulli Podman Quadlet Deployment
 ==================================

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the Tautulli or Plex projects.
+This should be a drop-in replacement, but back up any config files just in case.

 This guide demonstrates how to deploy **Tautulli** as a System Podman Quadlet on Ubuntu 25.10.